-• If a student comes to you regarding a sexual assault, inform the student of •In a student come to you regarding a sexual assolut inform the student or confidential recommence.
-On carrying, occurrented Student Health Services produced to the student of the student of the students of the students of the students Crime Victims Center (Bit ISC) 72730 or to Chester County Heapta's ER.
-However, file student electrol share identifiable from stone with your are required to complete a Sexual Misconduct Incident Report Form (see Citics of Chersing, Equity and Inclusion's weekings for this form and additional resource.
+• If a student comes to you regarding a sexual assault, inform the student of •In a student come to you regarding a sexual assolut inform the student or confidential recommend.
+On company, occurrented Student Health Services confidential recommend of the student of the students of the students of the students Crime Victims Centre (Bit ISSC 1737) or to Chester County Heapta's ER.
+However, file student electrol share identifiable from stony with your are required to complete a Sexual Misconduct Incident Report Form (see Oftice of Chertray, Equity and Inclusion's weekings for this form and additional resources.

-If the student wants to report the assault criminally, contact Public Safety and related information by going to invervious educiseus/arrisconduct.
+If the student wants to report the assault criminally, contact Public Safety

-• Enradiditional information, please see the WCT I Several Micropolium Handhook and related information by going to: www.wcupa.edu/sexualmisconduct
+• Enradiditional information, please see the WCT I Several Micropolium Handhook